spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

 1. In a terminal window, from `<ProjectRoot>\<GameRoot>\Plugins\UnrealGDK\SpatialGDK\Build\Scripts`, run `BuildWorker.bat <YourProject>Editor Win64 Development <YourProject>.uproject`
 For Example "`BuildWorker.bat StarterProjectEditor Win64 Development StarterProject.uproject`"
 This allows you to run locally managed workers.
 For example running a local spatial deployment with `one_worker` or `two_worker` launch configurations.
-1. In File Explorer, right-click your uproject file and select **Generate Visual Studio project files**.
+1. In File Explorer, right-click your `.uproject` file and select **Generate Visual Studio project files**.
 1. Open the solution in Visual Studio, and compile and run the project in the Development Editor configuration.

 ## Running the Schema and Snapshot Generator